The Electron Stretcher Accelerator

 Short description of the facility:

 The Electron Stretcher Accelerator ELSA is operated by the University of Bonn of the state Nordrhein-Westfalen.
 It consists of three stages (injector LINAC, booster synchrotron and stretcher ring) and provides a beam of polarized and unpolarized electrons with a tunable energy of up to 3.5 GeV.
-Internally a beam of 200 mA can be stored and used to deliver synchrotron radiation for material research and condensed matter physics.
-For the main research field of hadron physics currents of several nA (unpolarized) are extracted and sent to different experimental areas.
+Internally a beam of 200 mA can be stored and was formerly used to deliver synchrotron radiation for material research and condensed matter physics.
+For the main research field of hadron physics currents of several nA can be extracted and sent to different experimental areas.